ravisheth/mapsseq/README.md

 ##### Library QC, pooling and prep
 - Assess all products on a 2% agarose E-gel to confirm library product at 450bp.
 Anectdotally, some tubes may not amplify or yield the proper product; these should be ommited from pooling/sequencing.
-- Clean up with 0.6x AmpureXP and resuspend in 22uL of nuclease free water.
-Remove 20uL of the resuspension and save.
+- Clean up with 0.6x AmpureXP and resuspend in 42uL of 10mM Tris-HCl pH 8.0.
+Remove 40uL of the resuspension and save.
 This step is necessary to ensure that quantification of PCR products is only performed upon the desired 450bp product, enabling more equal pooling.
-- Quantify PCR product with the Qubit HS DNA kit and pool equimolarly.
+- Quantify PCR product on the plate reader (5uL 10,000X SYBR Green I and 25mL TE) and pool using the Biomek 4000 Robot.
-- Gel extract 450bp product on a 1.5% LMP agarose gel using the ZymoPrep Gel Extraction kit.
+- Gel extract 365bp (murine mitochondrial 18s rRNA) and 450bp product on a 1.5% LMP agarose gel using the ZymoPrep Gel Extraction kit.
 - Quantify library size on Bioanalzyer HS DNA kit, and concentration using the Qubit HS DNA kit.
-- Sequence using a MiSeq v2 500 cycle kit, loading at 32pM (based on NEB qPCR quant) with a 20% 10pM PhiX spike in.
+- Sequence using a MiSeq v2 500 cycle kit, loading at 24pM (based on Qubit quant) with a 20% 10pM PhiX spike in.